VITaL Pretraining: Visuo-Tactile Pretraining for Tactile and Non-Tactile Manipulation Policies: Related Works

 \subsection{Contrastive Pretraining}

-Contrastive pretraining is a strategy to learn from unused aspects of data by training a model to associate like pairs of data and disassociate unlike pairs, usually by constructing a shared latent space \cite{rethmeier2023primer}.
+Contrastive pretraining is a strategy to learn relevant features with a dataset by training a model to associate like pairs of data and disassociate unlike pairs, usually by constructing a shared latent space \cite{rethmeier2023primer}.
 This type of pretraining has been used in a wide range of fields from image classification \cite{chen2020simple}, to symbolic regression \cite{meidani2023snip}, to molecular property prediction \cite{wang2022molecular}, to modeling partial differential equations \cite{lorsung2024picl}.
 Contrastive pretraining is especially useful for multi-modal datasets, where different modalities of the same observation, such as an image and a text caption of that image, can be paired \cite{radford2021learning}.
-In the field of visuo-tactile robotic systems, contrastive pretraining has been used to directly link vision and tactile observations, for example in identifying garment flaws \cite{kerr2022self}.
-Additionally, contrastive pretraining has been used to improve few-shot learning of visuo-tactile object classification \cite{zambelli2021learning, dave2024multimodal}.
+In the field of visuo-tactile robotic systems, contrastive pretraining has been used to directly link vision and tactile observations, for example in identifying garment flaws \cite{kerr2022self}, and improving few-shot learning of visuo-tactile object classification \cite{zambelli2021learning, dave2024multimodal}.
+Additionally, this method has been applied to control tasks, with \cite{10610933} incorporating visuo-tactile pretraining into reinforcement learning to train a robotic hand to put a cap on a bottle (trained in sim).
+However, the literature is lacking in visuo-tactile pretraining for non-VINN imitation learning, and no prior works (to our knowledge) have looked into visuo-tactile pretraining for non-tactile control policies.